 Game Labs

-DePaul Originals, which is located in the new Jarvis Student Center, simulates a professional video game studio.
-CDM students across disciplines collaborate on the development of a single game across academic quarters until it’s polished enough for public release.
+Both DePaul Originals and the XR Lab are housed inside the Jarvis Student Center for Innovation and Collaboration, located on the concourse level of the DePaul Center.
+DePaul Originals simulates a professional video game studio, where CDM students across disciplines collaborate on the development of a single game across academic quarters until it’s polished enough for public release.
 The studio focuses on Epic Games’ Unreal Engine as its main development tool.
 Students develop a specialty while at the same time maintaining a broad skill base.
 They take on varying responsibilities over the lifetime of the game, and receive development credit on the final shipped product.

 Development and Research Labs